-A project has been initiated to develop additional data loops in the Life Safety Network.
+A project has been completed to develop additional two (2) data loops in the Life Safety Network.
+A Plan has been developed to replace difficult to service Automatic Detection systems with a Campus-wide standardized detection system.
 The capability to transmit building floor plan graphics and other information to responding fire apparatus in real time is being researched for a future improvement project.

-FIRE Doors: Fire doors and dampers are provided at strategic points to block the spread of smoke and fire.
+FIRE DOORS: Fire doors and dampers are provided at strategic points to block the spread of smoke and fire.
 Some of these are automatic and close when smoke or fire is sensed by automatic detectors.
 Fire doors must never be blocked open or left in disrepair so that they cannot close and positively latch automatically as intended in the event of a fire.
 They must never be blocked, wedged, or tied open.
 If such doors must be kept open, they must be equipped with approved automatic smoke-activated release hold-open devices.